 I saw something on boogie + birdie's Instagram that I love, but it's not online.
 Can I still buy it?

 We love to feature all the beautiful things that come through the shop on our feed, but not everything that is available in store is available online.
 New arrivals may also be promoted on Instagram before they appear online for sale.
-Though we cannot guarantee stock, if you saw something on Instagram, chances are you will find it in the shop, or you can call to inquire about product availability.
+Though we cannot guarantee stock, if you saw something on Instagram, chances are you will find it in the shop, or you can call or DM us to inquire about product availability.

 If you are from out of town and love something you saw on our social media, you can contact us at email@example.com regarding a special order.
 Please note that while we are happy to fulfill special orders where possible, some items may not be available for shipping due to weight or size.

 Can I place a special order?